Digital Magazine Marketing: 7 Ways to Promote your Digital Magazine

 Six Sigma methods are used in direct marketing to test a control against a number of variables.
 You test each variable against the control in order to declare a winner and this continues until all the variables have been tested.
 This can take place over the course of a month, or over the course of a year depending on how many variables you have to test.

 There’s no excuse not to use one digital medium to promote another.
 But believe it or not, some of the biggest players have yet to figure this out – and yes, it absolutely makes a difference!
-Below is an example from I Like Crochet, who is promoting their latest digital issue in the example below, with a big image of the cover, and a link directly to the online table of contents.
+Below is an example from Food Gardening.
+The latest issue is promoted in the example below, with a big image of the cover.
+For non-subscribers, this will lead to a metered paywall, and as they click through the table of contents, they will quickly be asked to subscribe after three article views.
+Keeping the table of contents along the right-hand side of the page for consistent navigation as a part of your digital magazine design is a great way to get non-subscribers to get to the subscribe prompts more quickly.

 If you have the resources, you could be buying space to advertise your digital magazine in other publications.
-In the past we’ve seen Bon Appétit advertised in Glamour.
-And you should definitely be including an offer to go digital when you renew or bill your print subscribers via snail mail.
+In the past, we’ve seen Bon Appétit advertised in Glamour.
+And you should definitely be including an offer to go digital or upgrade to all-access when you renew or bill your print subscribers via snail mail.

 This post was originally published in 2013 and has been updated.